September 12, 2017

 A significant contributor was academic scientists “getting religion.”
 This was most striking in the case of Harvard-based psychologists Tim Leary, Richard Alpert, and Ralph Metzner.
 Their own self experimentation, and administration of psychedelics to colleagues, friends, and students convinced them of the religious and spiritual boons possible with psychedelic drugs taken in a particular setting.
 Leary and Alpert turned to the East, and immersed themselves in Buddhist and Hindu philosophy and practices.
-Metzner briefly turned East, and later promoted a more nature-based approach.
+The former Protestant Metzner briefly turned East, and later promoted a more nature-based approach.

-Leary took the “religious imperative” as reason to offer a social critique of the contemporary West, a “prophetic” role that combined with his charismatic flair and penchant for the media, was seen by authorities as socially destabilizing.
-Alpert became a Hindu acolyte, channeling his “prophetic” impulses into a more ascetic, inwardly directed path.
+Leary the former Catholic took the “religious imperative” as reason to offer a social critique of the contemporary West, a “prophetic” role that combined with his charismatic flair and penchant for the media, was seen by authorities as socially destabilizing.
+The formerly Jewish Alpert became a Hindu acolyte, channeling his “prophetic” impulses into a more ascetic, inwardly directed path.
 This conflation of Eastern religion and psychedelics represented by the Leary-Alpert model led to the birth of the “transpersonal” stream of psychology, one that continues until this day.
 However, the more conservative psychiatric establishment, as well as federal medical regulators, found these developments as indicating that researchers had lost their perspective and good sense in studying these drugs; in fact, turning them into dangerous drugs of abuse with serious public health consequences.
 Clinical research laboratory-based projects with specific hypotheses, aims, methods, safeguards—all of the infrastructure and strictures necessary for legitimate scientific experiments—were one thing; advocating uncontrolled use of psychedelics by youth on a vast scale was another.

 A different approach with similar results took place on the West Coast, under the direction of Ken Kesey.
 His Acid Test parties introduced thousands to LSD and similar drugs, while his Hell’s Angels associates managed event security and provided an effective drug distribution network.
 Both movements’ encouragement to freely experiment with psychedelic drugs led to their widespread use, most of which resulted in no harm.
 On the contrary, much of this large-scale uncontrolled use most likely contributed to the many creative intellectual and aesthetic developments for which the 1960s are known, and which continue to exert influence throughout society.
 At the same time, there were widespread and frightening adverse effects in those who ought not to have taken these drugs, at least not in the settings in which they did.